Sheranjitha/SQL_Project_Data_Job_Analysis/README.md

     s.skills
 ORDER BY
     avg_salary DESC;
-   Reveals which skills are associated with the highest average salaries.
+   Reveals which skills are associated with the highest average salaries

 **5. Optimal Skills to Learn**
  ```  WITH skills_demand AS (
     SELECT